Questions to ask when choosing a realtor to buy a home

 How much do you charge?

-Since you’re buying a home, you shouldn’t be charged anything.
+Since you’re buying your first home, you shouldn’t be charged anything (or any home after that).
 Your real estate agent will get paid once you purchase a home, and the amount they are paid will be deducted from the seller’s commission.

 How do you get paid?